Races to watch in US midterm elections | Malay Mail

-WASHINGTON, Nov 4 — A number of notable races are taking place on Tuesday in the US midterm elections, when Americans go to the polls to elect governors and members of the US House of Representatives and Senate.
+WASHINGTON, Nov 5 — A number of notable races are taking place tomorrow in the US midterm elections, when Americans go to the polls to elect governors and members of the US House of Representatives and Senate.

 Here is a look at some of the most interesting contests: